 JS Middenway – teacher, headmaster, photographer

-Before video games and Wii, and virtual reality headsets, even before the View-Masters of the 1940s and 3D movies of 1950s drive-ins, there were stereoscopes.
+Before video games and virtual reality headsets, even before the View-Masters of the 1940s and 3D movies of 1950s drive-ins, there were stereoscopes.
 These were used to look at twin stereoscopic photographs – stereographs – taken by a double lens camera, mimicking the way two eyes create depth of vision.
 The viewer magnifies the two photos and the eyes merge them together to create a 3D image.
 Because it hugs around the eyes the rest of the world is blocked out immersing the viewer in the photo.

 Using these stereographs we can look through two eyes into the past.
 Our perspective on this world is through the eyes of John Saunders Middenway, a public education teacher and headmaster, amateur botanist and composer, creator of now-lost lantern slides, and these rare stereoscopic images.